mode-x/backend_challenge/README.md

 ```

 ## Solution output

 The input file to these functions is a matrix, of any dimension where the number of rows are equal to the number of columns (square).
-Each value is an integer, and there is no header row. matrix.csv is example valid input.
+Each value is an integer, and there is no header row.

 Given a csv file which contains.

 ```
 1,2,3
 4,5,6